Ballot Measure-o-meter

 California

-In the face of a conservative-majority U.S. Supreme Court, California’s Proposition 3 would safeguard the Freedom to Marry by overturning Proposition 8, a 2008 measure that restricted marriage to one man and one woman in California’s constitution.
-Similar ballot measures in Colorado and Hawai’i also seek to protect marriage freedom this November.
+In the face of a conservative-majority U.S. Supreme Court, California’s Proposition 3 safeguards the Freedom to Marry by overturning Proposition 8, a 2008 measure that restricted marriage to one man and one woman in California’s constitution.
+Similar successful ballot measures in Colorado and Hawai’i also protect marriage freedom.

 Learn More Here